matkapi/pysidetap/CONTRIBUTING.rst

     conda install tox -c conda-forge

-One of the greatest advantages of using ``tox`` together with the :ref:`src layout <The src layout>` is that unit test actually perform on the installed source (our package) inside an isolated deployment environment.
+One of the greatest advantages of using ``tox`` is that unit test actually perform on the installed source (our package) inside an isolated deployment environment.
 In order words, tests are performed in an environment simulating a post-installation state instead of a pre-deploy/development environment.
 Under this setup, there is no